fortepan/fortepan.hu/src/pages/en/index-cms.md

   cover_image: "265600"
   blurb: "<br>1300 photographs from the legacy of a filmmaker.
 Hungary in the middle
-    of the grim, fateful 20th century, through the camera of a correspondent with a personal touch.<br><br>Shifting borders, the defeat of the Hungarian army at the river Don, and the family stories of József Horváth in black and white and colour."
+    of the grim, fateful 20th century, through the camera of a correspondent with a personal touch.
+Shifting borders, the defeat of the Hungarian army at the river Don, and the family stories of József Horváth in black and white and colour."
   actions:
   - label: 90 favorites
     style: primary